Magnetic nanodrug delivery in non-Newtonian blood flows

 \section{Governing equations for non-Newtonian blood flow}

-As illustrated in Figure \ref{fig:vessel_Scheme}, we approximate the vessel as a long and thin rectangular channel, consistent with the sizes of arteries and vessels in the human body (see Table~\ref{Table:sizevessels}).
-The particles are injected at the inlet of the vessel and their motion is driven by the field generated by a magnet located at the bottom of the domain as well as the drag force on the particles due to the blood flow.
+As illustrated in Figure \ref{fig:vessel_Scheme}, we approximate the vessel as a long and thin rectangular channel, consistent with the size of vessels in the human body (see Table~\ref{Table:sizevessels}).
+The particles are injected at the inlet of the vessel and their motion is driven by the field generated by an external magnet located at the bottom of the domain and by the drag force on the particles due to the blood flow.

 Blood containing nanoparticles can be considered as a nanofluid.
 Typically, its motion is governed by the Navier-Stokes equations coupled to an advection-diffusion equation for the concentration of particles in the fluid \cite{myers2017NDebate}.
 The Navier-Stokes equations describing the flow of an incompressible nanofluid in a vessel subject to an external magnetic field are